 With the passing of Da Vinci a piece of me died too, my best friend my soul mate had gone.
 I did not have a dog to show nor was I sure I wanted to show any more.
 Paris was no longer able to breed for me due to her age and being desexed.
 So I reached out to my dear friend Elise from Yukihanna Japanese Spitz.
 She bought her first show dog from my 4th litter.
 She had since had a few litters of her own and kept a girl called Romi that was from her foundation bitch Meko from my 4th litter put to Paris’s father Orlando.
 So the lines were very similar to my Da Vinci.
 So I leased Romi and put her back to Da Vinci’s dad Bill and produced “My New Beginnings Litter”, a litter of three in July 2013.
 I kept a boy “Azlan” and a girl “Portia” from this litter and they are our much loved furkids.
 They have both done extremely well in the show ring for youngsters and made me very proud.

 After 2 years of trying to start a family ourselves David and I decided IVF was our next option, 18mths later I was successful in falling pregnant and we have welcomed into our family our first born son Alexander Jordan born in November 2014.
 I am looking forward to Alexander growing up with Azlan and Portia, as they are besotted with him and I can see in the future when he is a little older that they will all be best friends and inseparable.
+We now have little Thomas Oliver born in October 2016 to complete our family.
+Azlan and Portia are always by the boys sides and I have no doubt they will all grow up together as best friends.

 So for someone who just wanted a pet dog, I am now an avid exhibitor and have had the breed for over 16 years and have the Top Winning Japanese Spitz in the country.
 I had the Japanese Spitz stand at the Brisbane Pet and Animal Expo for the 5 years the event took place, where I would take in my dogs for the 3 days and exhibit and educate the public on this rare and beautiful breed.
 I have presented the breed and the breed standard to trainee judges to assist them in learning about the Japanese Spitz which they are required to do to become championship show judges, and I am on the committee of The Queensland Kennel Council of Qld Club.